 Click link to registration form and payment below.
 All payments must be made by credit card online by registration deadlines or a $20 late fee will be charged.
 Any cancellations to registration will be charged a $30 fee per camper.
 Release forms and other info will be sent by email the week prior to start of camp.

-Registration for Camp Blast 2017 has ended.
-If you have registration questions or problems registering online, please contact our camp director at 856.478.0090.
+Camp Registration has ended.
+If you have registration questions, please contact us at:

 Camp Blast Blog